‘The Young And The Restless’ Star Daniel Goddard Asks Fans To Share Favorite Neil and Kristoff Memories

-As The Young and the Restless lays Neil Winters to rest this week after portrayer Kristoff St. John’s unexpected death on February 3, Cane actor Daniel Goddard asked fans to share their favorite Neil and Kristoff memories.
+As The Young and the Restless lays Neil Winters to rest this week after actor Kristoff St. John’s unexpected death on February 3, Cane actor Daniel Goddard asked fans to share their favorite Neil and Kristoff memories.

-In a heartfelt Instagram post, Goddard shared a picture of himself with several of his co-stars from early March when they attended the funeral for Kristoff St. John.
-In the caption, the actor asked fans to share their favorite Neil storyline or stories of meeting St. John to help support one another as they continue to grieve the loss of the ground-breaking actor.
+In a heartfelt Instagram post, Goddard shared a picture of himself with several of his co-stars from early March, when they attended the funeral for Kristoff St. John.
+In the caption, the actor asked fans to share their favorite Neil storyline or stories of meeting St. John to help support one another as they continue to grieve the loss of the groundbreaking actor.

-Fans responded with hundreds of beautiful memories of St. John on Y&R as well as instances of meeting the actor in real life.
+Fans responded with hundreds of beautiful memories of St. John on Y&R, as well as stories of meeting the actor in real life.
 People chimed in with memories of visiting the set and how kind the actor was to them in showing them around and taking pictures.
 Others discussed meeting him in other places outside of the studio.

 Fans also appreciated St. John’s willingness to share his grief over his son Julian St. John’s 2014 suicide.
 Those who knew the actor well believed he was never the same after Julian died.